Megyn Kelly Speaks Out About Censorship: ‘If You Don’t Like It, Don’t Watch’

 Kelly continued, linking to a story about the news that Cops had been canceled 31 years after it premiered.
 On top of the link, she added that Live PD was one of the highest-rated shows on TV, but said that it might also be canceled because watching shows about the police was now “offensive.”

-“If you don’t like it, don’t watch,” she added.
+“If you don’t like it, don’t watch,” she tweeted.

 She then added that, if Gone With the Wind has to go, so does every episode of Friends because of its treatment of women and LGBTQ+ people, and all of Game of Thrones.
 Kelly continued, saying that movies by John Hughes and Woody Allen would also have to be taken down, suggesting that she could go on and on forever.